 If you ever wondered how the skin stays hydrated, there are over two million reasons collectively, in the form of sebaceous glands.
 These glands are responsible for surface-level protection and hydration of the skin by synthesizing and secreting sebum.

 Several skin conditions can result in the improper functioning of the sebaceous glands.
 In some cases, it can result in more oily skin than others.
 Severe conditions of irregular gland function can be associated with acne breakouts or even the formation of cysts amongst other conditions.

 Sebaceous glands are microscopic exocrine organs that are responsible for keeping the skin moist and, in a way, protected with the secretion of an oily substance called sebum.
 The glands use various ducts and pores on the skin to transport the secretion to lubricate the skin.
 They occur in a great number on face and scalp along with other areas of the body.
 Broadly, there are two types – those that are attached to hair follicles and those that are freely present in the dermis.

 They develop from the fourth stage of foetus growth and form completely during the early years.
 These glands have a higher functioning rate with the onset of puberty.
 While the number of sebaceous glands stay relatively the same in a human life span, their size may increase in certain areas which can affect the state of skin health.

-Also Read: What Are Dead Skin Cells?
+Must Read: What Are Dead Skin From Face?

-What Are The Functions Of Sebaceous Glands?
+What Is The Function Of Sebaceous Gland?

 The primary function of the sebaceous gland is to secrete a fatty and oily substance called sebum.
 Sebum is a complex lipid comprising of fatty acids, keratin, and random debris and forms an oily or waxy sheen on the surface of your skin.
 This secretion is responsible for keeping the skin (and hair in the case of the scalp) moist, flexible and waterproof.